-Brascarbon Consultoria, Projetos e Representação S/A is the project proponent from the Host party Brazil.
-The host Party Brazil meets all relevant participation requirements of CDM project activity.
-No participating Annex I Party is yet identified.
+The project participants are Brascarbon Consultoria, Projetos e Representação S/A (the project proponent) of host Party Brazil and Luso Carbon Fund - Fundo Especial de Investimento Fechado of Portugal which is participating on behalf of Portugal as Annex I Party.
+The host Party Brazil and the Annex I Party Portugal meet all relevant participation requirements of CDM project activity.